Shardion/unstackabundles/README.md

 # Unstackabundles

-A Fabric mod that allows bundles to contain 4 unstackable items instead of just 1, surely solving the inventory problem for years to come.
+A Fabric mod that allows bundles to contain 4 unstackable items instead of just 1, surely solving the inventory problem.

-(Craftable bundles sold separately.)
+(Craftable bundles not included.)

 ## Technical details